IGPla/systembuilder/templates/djangocelery/dev/README.md

 Flags:
 - always: required steps for all situations
 - new: steps that will be performed only on new projects
+- celery: rebuild celery config files and folders

 Example of use:

-python3 builder.py --env dev --action start --template djangocelery --flag new --flag always my_project
+python3 builder.py --env dev --action start --template djangocelery --flag new --flag always --flag celery my_project